subquery/documentation/docs/quickstart/quickstart_chains/ethereum-uniswap.md

 import { Factory, Pool, Token } from "../types";
 ```

 It will also generate a class for every contract event, offering convenient access to event parameters, as well as information about the block and transaction from which the event originated.
 You can find detailed information on how this is achieved in the [EVM Codegen from ABIs](../../build/introduction.md#evm-codegen-from-abis) section.
 All of these types are stored in the `src/types/abi-interfaces` and `src/types/contracts` directories.
-In the example Gravatar SubQuery project, you can import these types as follows:

 #### 3. Writing the Mappings